 A diverse and healthy range of meals, student rooms and apartments in our residencies, information and regular campaigns on student residency, concrete support from BAfoeG or alternative offers for the financing of studies, diverse counseling offers, for example psychosocial counseling as well as child care: The Studierendenwerk Frankfurt am Main supports students daily to enable them and facilitate their studies.
 In order to finance these services, we also use public funds and contributions from the students in addition to the incomes from our sales and rents.

-Since 2005, the Studierendenwerk Frankfurt am Main has been able to implement more than 1,300 additional residential hall units.
+Between 2005 and 2022, the Studierendenwerk Frankfurt am Main has been able to implement more than 2,000 additional residential hall units.
 Nevertheless, affordable student residency in the Rhine-Main area is a scarce commodity and further residential halls are urgently needed.
 This makes us all the happier that the Max Kade Foundation from New York supported two residential buildings in Frankfurt am Main and in Wiesbaden with a total of $1.2 million.
 It is our interest to be able to significantly expand the residency offer with further public and private funding, so that students have the chance to study and live here in the future.

 Our residency campaign together with our universities, some AStas and other university towns has been very successful for many years.
 The aim of the campaign is to motivate private landlords to provide additional housing for students.